patrykdros97/geo-rest-api/README.md

 Backend Flask project with JWT authorization which is able to store info about geolokalization

 ## Setup
-To run this project, you can run remote container by dockerfile in VS Code or build image and then run such komand:
+To run this project, you can run remote container by dockerfile in VS Code or build image and then run such command:

 ```
 $ cd <get to dockerfile directory>